RajatRajdeep/address-book/readme.md

 Welcome to the Address Book Application!
 This application provides an API for managing addresses.
 Users can create, read, update, and delete addresses in the address book.
 It's built using [FastAPI](https://fastapi.tiangolo.com/).
+The application is live at .

 ## Project Structure

-- **main.py:** This file is the generic entry point and the root of our FastAPI application.
+- **app/main.py:** This file is the generic entry point and the root of our FastAPI application.
 - **cloud_build/:** The cloud build directory contains GCP cloud build configuration files.
-- **.dockerignore:**.dockerignore file is used to ignore files and folders when building a Docker Image.
+- **.dockerignore:** .dockerignore file is used to ignore files and folders when building a Docker Image.
 It's similar to the .gitignore file.
-- **.gitignore:**.gitignore file specifies intentionally untracked files that Git should ignore.
+- **.gitignore:** .gitignore file specifies intentionally untracked files that Git should ignore.
 Files already tracked by Git are not affected.
 - **requirements.txt:** This file stores information about all the libraries, modules, and packages that are used to build the project.

 ## Project Setup/ Installation Guide